Cleyrauz/Marvel_Explorer_API/README.md

 -The ability to close the search and start again.

--Show your commit history – we like to see how people work and apply a process.
+-Show your commit history

+–we like to see how people work and apply a process.